sahrishNaqvi/OF-functionObjects/README.md

 - Tortusoity is a new function object of OF

-- Velocity based Tortusoity definition is implemented in OF-v10
+- Velocity based Tortusoity definition is implemented in OF-v10 [@cite] How to calculate tortuosity easily